diamantiSolutions/solutions/microservice/readme.md

 ```
 cinema-rs-0.cinema-mongo:27017 cinema-rs-1.cinema-mongo:27017 cinema-rs-2.cinema-mongo:27017
 ```
-2.3 if there is any change in above steps of mongo deplyment. please modify the env files in future steps.
+1.3. if there is any change in above steps of mongo deplyment. please modify the env files in future steps.

+## Running the example

-3.0 prelaod database for our example
+### 2.0. prelaod database for our example

-3.1 Setup and preload movie database:
+2.1.
+Setup and preload movie database:
 ```
 kubectl exec -it cinema-rs-0 mongo sh